SimonM0/things-I-wish-I-knew-as-a-swift-beginner/README.md

 }
 ```

-### 5. What the equivalentDictionary of a setTimeOut in swift is
+### 5. What the equivalent of a setTimeOut in swift is
 ```swift
   Timer.scheduledTimer(
     withTimeInterval: 1,